juliantormes/Budget-Tracker/README.md

 ### Testing Strategy

 Testing is managed with Django’s testing framework for backend and Jest for frontend, ensuring comprehensive validation of functionalities and user interactions.
+The entire application has been rigorously tested for reliability, covering all core features and user interactions to deliver a seamless, bug-free experience.

 ### User Interface